NOTE: All member and nonmember tickets for Phipps Holiday Magic must be reserved in advance. Learn more about how you can join us!

 Your Challenge:

-Entry Requirements: Submit to the high school programs coordinator at Phipps via electronic submission to amule@phipps.conservatory.org:
+Entry Requirements: Submit up to 2 entries to the science education coordinator at Phipps via electronic submission to amule@phipps.conservatory.org:

 • Challenge Entry Form, include the school name and the participating students’ names.